New research shows new parents suffering higher than expected anxiety

 Research shows new parents suffering higher than expected anxiety

-Nigel Magowan is a UKCP Registered Psychotherapist who runs his own private therapy practice in Chorlton, South Manchester, near to Didsbury, Altrincham and Stockport.
-He frequently helps people deal with depression and the various anxiety disorders such as, postnatal generalised anxiety disorder (GAD), postnatal obsessive compulisive disorder (OCD) and postnatal health anxiety.
+Nigel Magowan is a UKCP Registered Psychotherapist and EMDR Therapist who runs his own private therapy practice in Chorlton, South Manchester, near to Didsbury, Altrincham and Stockport.
+He frequently helps people deal with the various anxiety disorders.